Are ultimatums in relationships always a bad idea? Are all of them destructive for a relationship, or are some of them actually healthy and necessary?

 As you can see, ultimatums in relationships don’t always have to be deal breakers.
-Some of them are actually good and can keep your relationship healthy.
+Some of them are the culprits of a toxic relationship while others are actually good and can keep your relationship healthy.

 For most people, these kinds of manipulative demands represent a last resort for their problems.
 Unfortunately, they aren’t even aware of the consequences it can have on their relationship.

 If you feel like there is no other way to improve your partner’s behavior or to make them change something for the sake of your relationship, it’s always better to consult with a relationship psychotherapist than to give them an ultimatum that can be destructive for your relationship.

 I’m hoping you will manage to find a compromise with your loved one on the issues that you’re dealing with and that you won’t decide to go down this path.